How to Get Involved: For Towns, Municipalities, & Mi’kmaq Communities

-Our Blue Route Hubs Project objective is to help Nova Scotia municipalities build cycling networks that reduce traffic stress and risk for riders of all ages and people with disabilities by preparing focused cycling network plans designed for near-term implementation.
-Our goal is to help communities make walking, rolling, and cycling an attractive transportation choice by recommending changes to the built environment that incorporate best practices in active transportation planning and design guidance.
-We are focusing efforts in communities linked to the Blue Route so that our work benefits the growth of Nova Scotia’s developing provincial cycling network.
+Our Blue Route Hubs Project objective is to help Nova Scotia towns, municipalities, and Mi’kmaq communities build cycling networks that reduce traffic stress and risk for riders of all ages and people with disabilities by preparing active transportation network plans designed for near-term implementation.
+We help communities make walking, rolling, and cycling an attractive transportation choice by recommending changes to the built environment that incorporate best practices in active transportation planning and design guidance.
+We focus our efforts in communities linked to the Blue Route so that our work benefits the growth of Nova Scotia’s developing provincial cycling network.

-We have found our experience and capacity development through the Blue Route Hubs Project to be incredibly productive.
-We are confident this work is helping municipalities learn about the fundamentals of all ages and abilities (AAA) bikeway design as well as producing exciting project recommendations that can be implemented in the near future.
-We believe Nova Scotia communities are benefiting from our growing capacity to provide advice on active transportation design and our ability to provide an educated voice on the subject of active transportation planning and design in Nova Scotia.
+We have found our experience and capacity development through the Blue Route Hubs Project to be incredibly productive for our partners.
+We are confident this work is helping partner communities learn about the fundamentals of all ages and abilities (AAA) bikeway design as well as producing exciting project recommendations that can expand transportation options for residents.
+We believe Nova Scotia communities are benefiting from our growing capacity to provide advice on active transportation design.

 Partner with Bicycle Nova Scotia